notification-system/docs/frontend-initial-spec.md

   * If notification is accepted, ended, completed, expired, the local notification is removed
 * Grouping multiple notification (Android)

-## Client Syncing Data or Reconnect
-* All relevant client data is syncronized after reconnect.
-Including new, updated, removed ringtones and current pending notifications.
-* Local notifications are syncronized after reconnecting to the services.
-* Any notifications that occurred during disconnect period will be alerted to the user after reconnect.
-  * This will be according to the configured ringtone and alert settings of each particular notification.
-      * i.e. If the synced notification was full screen, it will alarm as full screen after reconnect.

 ## FullScreen Notification View
 * This view can be automatically opened from any current view or background.
 * The current notification content details are visible